Ratan Khatri

 Ratan Khatri (c.
-1932 – 9 May 2020) was an Indian gambling kingpin and film producer, widely regarded as the "Matka King" for his central role in transforming matka, a form of betting, into one of the most lucrative underground industries in India.
-Born in Karachi, British India (now Pakistan), Khatri migrated to Mumbai during the Partition of 1947.
-Over several decades, he established a nationwide gambling network that became synonymous with his name and legacy.
+1932 – 9 May 2020) was an Indian gambling kingpin and film producer, widely regarded as the "Matka King" for his central role in transforming matka, a form of betting, into one of the most lucrative underground industries.

 Early life

 Ratan Khatri was born into a Sindhi Hindu family in Karachi, British India.
-Following the Partition in 1947, his family relocated to Mumbai (then Bombay).
+Following the Partition in 1947, his family migrated to Mumbai (then Bombay).
 As a teenager, Khatri began working in Mumbai's bustling textile markets and mill areas where he was introduced to gambling on cotton exchange numbers.

+Over several decades, he established a nationwide gambling network that became synonymous with his name and legacy.

 Career

 A Kutchi trader Kalyanji Bhagat had introduced Worli Matka, a form of betting on cotton prices transmitted from the New York Cotton Exchange.
 Khatri and his friends used to allegedly bet on those cotton market prices.
 In 1962, Khatri’s friends asked him to start his own syndicate and he then established "Ratan Matka," or “Main Bazaar” Matka which soon became a household name.
 He simplified the game by introducing 3 card draws using playing cards (from 1-10) from an earthen pot (matka), which added transparency and credibility to the process.

-By the 1970s, Ratan Matka had become a nationwide phenomenon with daily turnovers reportedly reaching ₹1 crore.
+By the 1970s, Ratan Matka had become a nationwide phenomenon with daily turnovers reportedly reaching ₹5 crore.
 His clientele included people from all walks of life, including Bollywood celebrities and high-profile businessmen.
 However, his business faced challenges during India's Emergency period (1975–1977), when he was imprisoned for 19 months by then prime minister Indira Gandhi.